 The law makes a distinction regarding 'sensitive' PII.
-This information is deemed the most personal of the individual, and if mistreated, could lead to discrimination or general risk to the individual (ie, racial or ethnic origin, present or future health status, genetic information, religion, political opinions, trade union membership or sexual orientation)
+This information is deemed the most personal of the individual, and if mistreated, could lead to discrimination or to general risk to the individual (ie, racial or ethnic origin, present or future health status, genetic information, religion, political opinions, trade union membership or sexual orientation).

-Given this, the Federal Law for the Protection of Personal Data provides more stringent rules for the processing of this sensitive PII, such as the obligation for PII controllers to always get written and express consent from individuals for the processing of their sensitive PII.
+In view of this, the Federal Law for the Protection of Personal Data (the Law) provides more stringent rules for the processing of this sensitive PII, such as the obligation for PII controllers to always get written and express consent from individuals for the processing of their sensitive PII.
 Likewise, PII controllers may not hold sensitive PII without justified cause pursuant to the purpose of the processing.

-Several additional limitations apply to the general handling of this type of information (eg, PII controllers must use their best efforts to limit the processing term of sensitive PII, the privacy notice must expressly point out the nature of such information when required; and, when it comes to penalties for the breach or mistreatment of PII, these may double when processing sensitive PII).
+Several additional limitations apply to the general handling of this type of information (eg, PII controllers must use their best efforts to limit the processing term of sensitive PII, the privacy notice must expressly point out the nature of such information when required; and, as previously pointed out, when it comes to penalties for the breach or mistreatment of PII, these may double when processing sensitive PII).

-DATA HANDLING RESPONSIBILITIES OF OWNERS OF PII
+DATA HANDLING RESPONSIBILITIES OF OWNERS OF PIL